Go to Reviews.org AU Edition

 As you can see, many of the best features are hidden behind the paywall, which is disappointing.
 It’s hard to justify buying the Essential without the features when you can get a cheaper camera with everything included.

 But the subscription is pretty affordable for a single camera, so if there’s a feature you really want, the cost likely won’t be insurmountable.
 Take the money you didn’t spend on the base station and get a few years of video storage instead!
-We would suggest the Smart Premier over the Smart Elite, unless you feel you can’t do without 4K.
+We would suggest the Secure Plan over the Secure Plus, unless you feel you can’t do without 4K.

 Arlo Essential home automation